Vitamin B12: Benefits, foods, deficiency, and supplements

 Brain health

 According to scientific research, vitamin B12 benefits brain and nervous system function, memory, mood, and depression.
-Additionally, studies have indicated that depression is a low b12 symptom and low folate.
+Additionally, studies have indicated that individuals with depression tend to have low levels of both folate and vitamin B12.

 Furthermore, vitamin B12 deficiency has been linked to impaired memory.
 Research currently does not indicate that vitamin B12 supplements have the same effect on mood and depression in individuals with normal B12 levels.
 However, they may be beneficial for those with a vitamin B12 deficiency.